keewenaw/dvwa-guide-2019/low/Challenge 04: File Inclusion.md

 Now let's find a shell.

 Kali actually has a bunch of them included by default.
 You can find them at <b>/usr/share/webshells/</b>.
 Since we're dealing with PHP, I'm going to take <b>php/php-reverse-shell.php</b> and move it to my working directory.
-Open it up and define the variable <code>$ip</code> to your Kali IP address and <code>$port<code> to whatever port you want to receive a connection to.
+Open it up and define the variable <code>$ip</code> to your Kali IP address and <code>$port</code> to whatever port you want to receive a connection to.
 It's that easy!

 Finally, we'll need a listener to accept the connection from the shell.
 The networking tool "netcat" sounds like it will fit our needs.
 Let's try this: